 “Do’s” and “Don’t’s” – Tips for Hiking In Bear Country

-Here are a list of “Do’s and “Don’ts” when Hiking the mountain trails, or walking around a town that is “home” to bears, (Canmore and Banff ,for example).
+Here is a list of “Do’s and “Don’ts” when Hiking the mountain trails or walking around a town that is “home” to bears (Canmore and Banff, for example).

 Do Keep young children at arms reach – if they run, they could trigger an attack.
-Arms reach makes it easier to stop a frightened child from running and it allows you to quickly pick them up.
+Arms’ reach makes it easier to stop a frightened child from running, and it allows you to pick them up quickly.

-Do Make noise – sing, talk, and shout out “YO BEAR”.
-You are in their backyard, let them know you are in “their hood” Think of it this way, would you just walk into your neighbours house, or would you knock on their door first?
+Do Make noise – sing, talk, and shout out “YO BEAR.”
+You are in their backyard.
+Let them know you are in “their hood” Think of it this way, would you walk into your neighbour’s house, or would you knock on their door first?

-My family lives in bear country, my boys keep bear spray in a safe, accessible place when playing in our yard.
-They know how to use it!
+My family lives in bear country, and we keep the bear spray in a safe, accessible place when we are in our yard.

 Do Scan for Scat and Digs – look for fresh signs of scat, tracks, digs, overturned logs and rocks.
 If you see any of these signs, turn around and head back.

 Do Travel in groups- Parks Canada recommends a tight group of 4 or more.

 Do leave the area immediately if you see a dead large animal on the trail or smell something bad (thinking rotting meat…which it is).
 Report your finding to park staff, or call Banff Dispatch at 403.762.1470 or Kananaskis at 403.591.7755